 You need to have work hours set down in writing and how people are to log those work hours.
 You need to explain in general whether a uniform is required, or appropriate dress attire for your business.
-You need to have a personal phone calls, cell phone, social media, computer for personal use policy.
+You need to have a personal phone call, cell phone, social media, and computer for personal use policy.
 HINT: THIS CAN BE A SIMPLE NO PHONES, NO PERSONAL COMPUTER USE WITHOUT PERMISSION.

 2) A how-to manual:

 Have some place that employees can consult about how to do the important/main activities that drive your business.
-Answering phones, processing orders--just have it written down.
+Answering phones, processing orders–just have it written down.

-3) A wages, raises, commission, tips and discount explainer
+3) A wages, raises, commission, tips, and discount explainer

-If there are perks, explain them plainly and who has access to those perks and when.
+If there are perks, explain them plainly and who has access to those perks, and when.
 Explain specifically when raises are evaluated and the criteria/ expectations for a raise.

-4) A real way for employees to provides ideas, submit complaints.
+4) A real way for employees to provide ideas, submit complaints.
 Some of the best ideas and suggestions will come from your employees that are working with your clients and potential clients day-in and day-out.
 Have a box or an email address where employees can provide this information in a way that you can sincerely process and consider.